devrev/devrev-sdk-android/README.md

 1. Open the DevRev web app at [https://app.devrev.ai](https://app.devrev.ai) and go to the **Settings** page.
 2. Under **PLuG settings** copy the value under **Your unique App ID**.
-3. After obtaining the credentials, you can configure the DevRev SDK in your app.
+3. Configure the DevRev SDK in your app using the obtained credentials.

 > [!WARNING]
 > The DevRev SDK must be configured before you can use any of its features.